AirtestProject/Poco/README.rst

 Basic Concepts
 --------------

+This section describes the basic concepts of Poco.
+Basic terminology used in following section

-* **Target device**: test devices apps or games will run on, usually refers to mobile phones
+* **Target device**: test devices where the apps or games run on, it usually refers to mobile phone devices
-* **UI proxy**: proxy objects within poco framework, representing 0, 1 or multiple in-game UI elements
+* **UI proxy**: proxy objects within Poco framework, they represent zero (none), one or multiple in-game UI elements
-* **Node/UI element**: UI element instances within apps/games, namely UI
+* **Node/UI element**: UI element instances or nodes in app/game
-* **query expression**: a serializable data structure through which poco interacts with **target devices** and selects the corresponding UI elements.
-Tester usually don't need to pay attention to the internal structure of this expression unless they need to customize the ``Selector`` class.
+* **query expression**: a serializable internal data structure through which Poco interacts with **target devices** and selects the corresponding UI elements.
+It is not usually needed to pay much attention to this unless it is required to customize the ``Selector`` class.

+Following images show the UI hierarchy represented in Poco

 .. image:: doc/img/hunter-inspector.png
 .. image:: doc/img/hunter-inspector-text-attribute.png